scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 It requires little data preprocessing and tuning of parameters while yielding interpretable results, with the help of partial dependency plots and other investigative tools.
-Further, GBT can model complex interactions in a simple recommendation system and be applied in both classification and regression with a variety of response distributions including Gaussian [Car03]_, Bernoulli [CMW16]_, Poisson [PJ73]_, and Laplace [Tay19]_.
+Further, GBT can model complex interactions in a simple recommendation system and be applied in both classification and regression with a variety of response distributions, including Gaussian [Car03]_, Bernoulli [CMW16]_, Poisson [PJ73]_, and Laplace [Tay19]_.
-The composition of the shopping history list is not complete in the sense we do not have the composition of the baskets for each user for all weeks.
+The composition of the shopping history list is not complete in the sense that we do not have the composition of the baskets for each user for all weeks.
 Finally, missing values in the collected data can be easily managed.

-The data are divided into two groups (training and validation) which comprise 90% and 10% of the data respectively.
+The data were divided into two groups (training and validation sets) which comprised 90% and 10% of the data, respectively.
-After simulating the dataset, the strategy used was to merge real and simulated data and then split them into two groups (training and validation datasets).
+After simulating the dataset, the strategy used was to merge real and simulated data and then split them into two groups (training and validation sets).
-The test set was composed of the real and simulated dataset.
+The test set was composed of both real and simulated data.
-The final model has two neural networks and a GBT classifier.
+The final model included two neural networks and a GBT classifier.
-Once trained, it was used to predict in real time the content of the current grocery basket, based on the history of purchases and current promotions in neighbouring stores.
+Once trained, it was used to predict in "real time" the content of the current grocery basket, based on the history of purchases and the current promotions in neighbouring stores.
-Actually, the "real time" does not mean "second-by-second", but rather "day-by-day".
-We scheduled it using the crontab.
+In fact, the "real time" does not mean "second-by-second", but rather "day-by-day".
+We scheduled it using the crontab tool.
 Based on the validation loss function, we removed the following parameters from our input data: 1) LSTM Category and 2) LSTM size of the next basket.

-The last layer includes a GTB classifier used to predict the products that will be bought during the current week.
+The last layer included a GTB classifier used to predict the products that will be purchased during the current week.
 GBT model was modelled using "by user" and "by order" frameworks.
-The classifier contains two classes: 0 (i.e. will be bought) and 1 (i.e. won’t be bought).
+The classifier contained two classes: 0 (i.e. the product will be bought) and 1 (i.e. the product won’t be bought).

 First level model (feature extraction)
 ======================================

-Our goal is to find a diverse set of representations using neural networks (see Table 1).
+Our goal was to find a diverse set of representations using neural networks (see Table 1).
-Table 1 summarizes top-level models used by the algorithm and we described each type of model used for every representation (e.g. `Products`, `Category`, `Size of the basket`, and `Users`).
+Table 1 summarizes the top-level models used by the algorithm.
+We described each type of model used for every representation (e.g. `Products`, `Category`, `Size of the basket`, and `Users`).
-We estimated the probability of the :math:`product_i` to be include to the next basket :math:`order_{t+1}` with :math:`orders_{t-h}`, with :math:`t` represents the actual time,
-:math:`t+1` represents the next time, and :math:`t-h` represents all previous time (i.e. historical time).
+We estimated the probability of the :math:`product_i` to be included into the next basket :math:`order_{t+1}` with :math:`orders_{t-h}`, where :math:`t` represents the current time, :math:`t+1` represents the next time, and :math:`t-h` represents all previous time periods (i.e. time history).
-We decomposed the matrix {user,product} by two matrices one corresponding to the user and another to the product.
+We decomposed the matrix {user,product} into two matrices, one corresponding to the user and another to the product.
-We predicted the probability to have the :math:`product_i` on the next :math:`order_{t+1}` knowing the historical purchases of this user.
-We used one LSTM with 300 neurons.
+We predicted the probability to have the :math:`product_i` in the next :math:`order_{t+1}`, taking into account the purchase history of the current user.
+We used an LSTM network with 300 neurons.
-We also predicted the probability that the :math:`product_i` is included for which category.
-Finally, we estimated the size of the next order minimizing the root mean square error (RMSE).
+Finally, we optimized the size of the next order by minimizing the root mean square error (RMSE).

 .. raw:: latex